felixroos/hydro/README.md

 ## Completeness

-Not all hydra functions / features work, and probably never will, as this is mostly an experiment out of curiosity.
+All [documented](https://hydra.ojack.xyz/api/) hydra functions / features work, except the external sources and some synth settings.
-The initial goal was to see if @kabelsalat/core could be used to compile an existing DSL that also targets another language (GLSL) + another domain (visual).
+The initial goal was to see if [@kabelsalat/core](https://github.com/felixroos/kabelsalat/tree/main/packages/core) could be used to compile an existing DSL that also targets another language (GLSL) + another domain (visual).
 It seems to work out nicely for the moment.
+I might implement the remaining features in the future, just for completeness sake.

-Here's a feature list anyway (based on [Hydra Functions](https://hydra.ojack.xyz/api/)):
+Here's the full list:

 ### Language Features